 server <- shinyServer(function(input, output) {})

-I first create a little function just to get the current month with a ‘0’ in front of it, if the month is between 1-9.
+If the month is between 1-9, then I create a little function just to get the current month with a ‘0’ in front of it.
 For example, if today’s date is 2020-03-21, the function would return ’03’.
 I created this because I couldn’t find any function that could do this for me.

 get_curr_month <- function(){